-- Ensure the child is safe and, if in distress, cared for. - Reassure the child that you are listening and want to help. - Let the child talk freely; do not interrupt. - Keep questions open and to a minimum; do not ask leading questions. - Never promise confidentiality.
+- Ensure the child is safe and, if in distress, cared for. - Reassure the child that you are taking them seriously, that they will be supported and kept safe, and that you are listening and want to help. - Never give the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor make them feel ashamed for making a report. - Let the child talk freely; do not interrupt. - Keep questions open and to a minimum; do not ask leading questions. - Never promise confidentiality.

-Reporting and Recording Disclosures:
+Reporting and Recording Disclosures or concerns:

-- Report to the DSL, Deputy DSL or Nominated Governor. - Record the date and time of the disclosure and put into some context how the child came to say what has happened / is happening.
+• Report to the DSL, Deputy DSL or Nominated Governor.

+• Record the date and time of the disclosure and put into some context how the child came to say what has happened / is happening.